PF3 Evolution POD Swim Fins - Asymmetric Blade Control for Bodysurfing, Bodyboarding and Swimming

 Step 1 - Foot Length and Width

-- Allow up to 5 mm stretch for a secure fit
+- Natural rubber stretch allowance up to 5 mm for a snug fit

 Step 2 - Ankle Width for Strap Fit